This post may contain affiliate links. Please read my disclosure policy.

-We recommend making our Quiche Lorraine with a combination of fresh shredded Gruyère and a little Parmesan.
+We recommend a combination of fresh shredded Gruyère and Parmesan.
 Gruyère is a smooth melting Swiss type cheese with a slightly salty flavor.
 It can be found in a variety of flavors ranging from mild to intense, based on age.
-Gruyère shreds beautifully and is perfect for this quiche filling.
+Gruyère shreds beautifully and is perfect for this kind of tart filling.

-In our recipe, fresh grated Parmesan is sprinkled on top adding a nice golden crust to the top of the quiche.
+In our recipe fresh grated Parmesan is sprinkled on top adding a nice golden crust to the top.

-If you want to experiment with other cheeses, try Swiss cheese or a good quality cheddar.
+If you want to experiment with other cheeses, try Swiss cheese, goat cheese or a good quality cheddar.

 Can you use other fillings in Quiche Lorraine?

-Do I need to make adjustments to the filling if using a different pie pan other than the one pictured here?
+Do I need to make adjustments to the filling if using a different pie pan?

 This recipe is written so the filling fits perfectly into a standard 9-inch deep-dish pie plate.
-If for some reason you have too much filling, simply pour the excess into a greased, small ramekin and bake along with the quiche.
+If for some reason you have too much filling, simply pour the excess into a greased, small ramekin and bake.

 What if you don’t have half-and-half?

-Quiche filling can be made with all half-and-half, all heavy cream, or a combination of half cream and half milk.
-Unfortunately, using all milk doesn’t not work as well in this recipe.
+This eggy filling can be made with all half-and-half, all heavy cream, or a combination of half cream and half milk.
+Unfortunately using all milk doesn’t not work as well in this recipe.
 I prefer half-and-half as all heavy cream is very rich, but smooth and silky too.

 Thanks for PINNING!